tzsk/sms/README.md

 #### Custom Made Driver, How To:

-First you have to name your driver in the drivers array and also you can specify any config params you want.
+First you have to name your driver in the drivers array ,and also specify any config params you want.

 ```php
 'drivers' => [